facelessuser/wcmatch/docs/src/markdown/glob.md

 By default, [`glob`](#globglob) and [`globmatch`](#globglobmatch) will not match file or directory names that start with dot `.` unless matched with a literal dot. `DOTGLOB` allows the meta characters (such as `*`) to glob dots like any other character.
 Dots will not be matched in `[]`, `*`, `?`, or extended patterns like `+(...)`.

+Alternatively `DOTMATCH` will also be accepted for consistency with the other provided libraries.
+Both flags are exactly the same and are provided as a convenience in case the user finds one more intuitive than the other since `DOTGLOB` is often the name used in Bash.

 #### glob.EXTGLOB, glob.E {: #globextglob}

 `EXTGLOB` enables extended pattern matching which includes special pattern lists such as `+(...)`, `*(...)`, `?(...)`, etc. See the [syntax overview](#syntax) for more information.

-Alternatively `EXTMATCH` will also be accepted.
-Both flags are exactly the same and are provided as a convenience in case the user finds one more intuitive than the other.
+Alternatively `EXTMATCH` will also be accepted for consistency with the other provided libraries.
+Both flags are exactly the same and are provided as a convenience in case the user finds one more intuitive than the other since `EXTGLOB` is often the name used in Bash.

 #### glob.BRACE, glob.B {: #globbrace}